Richard Sadlier

 Richard Sadlier (born 14 January 1979, in Dublin) is an Irish former professional footballer and former CEO of St Patrick's Athletic.
 Since retirement from the professional game he has worked as a pundit with RTÉ Sport.

 Club career

-He began his career at youth level with Leicester Celtic and Belvedere before joining Millwall F.C.
-He was educated at St. Benildus College where he excelled on the sports fields.
+Sadlier began his career at youth level with Broadford Rovers before joining Leicester Celtic and Belvedere before joining Millwall F.C.

-Richard helped Millwall towards becoming 2000–01 Second Division Champions but was forced to watch from the stand as Millwall reached the 2004 FA Cup Final in his final season.
+Sadlier played during the 2000–01 Second Division Champions but was sidelined for the 2004 FA Cup Final in his final season.
 A striker, Sadlier scored 34 goals in 103 starts for Millwall.
 In an interview with the BBC, Mark McGhee named Sadlier as potentially the best young centre forward he had ever worked with in his managerial career.
 In 2003, Sadlier retired from the professional game due to a hip injury at the age of 24.

 International career

 Sadlier represented his country at the 1997 UEFA European Under-18 Championship, and scored Ireland's goal against Spain in the third-place playoff.

 Sadlier's only cap at senior level came against Russia in a friendly at Lansdowne Road on 13 February 2002.
 He was highly favoured to make Mick McCarthy's final 23-man Republic of Ireland squad for the 2002 FIFA World Cup, but had to withdraw with a hip injury which ultimately ended his football career prematurely.